ivukotic/VPservice/README.md

 ## TO DO

+* when a new site comes online, it can take a long time to get a sufficient number of datasets assigned to it.
+Proper fix is to have reassignement of unassigned DSs.
+* reassignement
+  * freeing a DS once a cache dissapears
+  * assignement of unassigned - should happen only when grid changes.
 * calculate server a file will be on
 * getter for path to a file
 * test latency, capacity